mdefenders/it-works-on-my-machine/README.md

 - Integration with other services for end-to-end tests on release deployment.
 - New services onboarding automation.
 - Release triggering automation.
-- Fancy markdown for pipeline runs to represent results
 - Custom GitHub Actions for CI/CD pipeline steps, using existing actions and run bash code instead.

 ## Architecture & Design